-Cats can’t tell us when something is wrong, and they are masters at hiding signs of illness.
+Cats are masters at hiding signs of illness.
 This is a throwback to their wild origins: in the wild, a sick animal easily becomes prey.
-Because of this, it’s up to cat guardians to know what to look for.
+Because of this, it’s up to cat parents to know what to look for.
 Any changes in your cat’s normal routine, behavior and attitude could be the first indicator that something is wrong.

 The following ten signs may be cause for concern:

 If your cat suddenly refuses to engage in normal play behavior or seems lethargic, this could be a sign that she’s not feeling well.

 2. Changes in appetite

 If your cat suddenly starts eating voraciously, or refuses to eat, it can be an indicator of a serious problem.
 Complete anorexia (not eating) is especially dangerous in cats and can lead to hepatic lipidosis, a potentially life threatening form of liver disease, within 24-48 hours.

 3. Increased thirst and/or urination

 Increased water intake can be a sign of kidney disease or diabetes.
 An increase in the amount of urine output, or an increase in the frequency of urination, can be a sign of urinary tract disease.